 One of the main goals for your consultation should be to find out how the divorce attorney would approach your case strategically.
 That’s why it’s important to think about what you hope to accomplish and prepare a list of questions before you go.
 Once the attorney understands the facts of your case and your goals, he or she will be better equipped to counsel you on next steps.

-Get more tips on preparing for divorce in our recent post: My spouse just asked me for a divorce.
-What do I do now?
+Get more tips on preparing for divorce in our recent post: How to File for Divorce in Texas: Five Essential Steps

 Step 2: Place a priority on personality fit.